-Siebel Systems Inc., IBM and Marriott International Inc. are teaming up to change the way hotel booking and event management is done.
+Siebel Systems Inc., IBM and Marriott International Inc. are teaming up to change the way hotel booking and event

 Last week, IBM Business Consulting Services and Marriott announced they will work together on a new approach to hospitality using Siebel's new Hospitality Group Sales and Event Management application.